Emdashes. The New Yorker between the lines

 The only essay I've liked this much recently is Ian Frazier's memoir of hitchhiking and neighbor-gazing in Ohio.
 Who is Todd Pruzan, anyway?
 The Contributors page is no help—it's a riddle, reinforcing what we already knew (that he's the author of The Clumsiest People in Europe, which comes out in June).

 But what else?
-My very intimate friend Google leads me safely to the arms of Gothamist, which has a juicy interview with him from last year.
-Bloomsbury confirms that he's an editor at Print, which fits with his tale of fondling dusty old books in Martha's Vineyard till Mrs. Mortimer's caught his eye.
+My very intimate friend Google leads me safely to the arms of Gothamist, which has a witty interview with him from last year.
+Bloomsbury confirms that he's an editor at Print magazine, which fits with his tale of fondling dusty old books in Martha's Vineyard till Mrs. Mortimer's caught his eye.

 We may have another Donald Antrim situation on our hands.
-(That's admiration, people, not stalking; the man has a fiancée [update: a charming wife!], and I have quite a lot to read.)
+(That's admiration, people, not stalking.)
 Give this man a three-part series!

 Test Yourself for Hidden Bias [Southern Poverty Law Center]